Borax Powder Chemical Formula

 |Cobalt||Dark blue||Dark blue|

 Fusion this metal oxide with the borax bead in an oxidizing flame forms blue cupric metaborate but in reducing flame forms dull red cuprous metaborate.

 CuO + B2O3 → Cu(BO2)2

 2Cu(BO2)2 + C → Cu2(BO2) + CO + B2O3

 - Due to the low solubility of calcium and magnesium borates, it used as a water softener.

-- Borax uses in giving glaze to pottery, stiffening candle-wicks and in laundering.
+- Borax powder uses for preparation of glaze to pottery, stiffening candle-wicks, and laundering.